eclctc/weather-dashboard-brett/README.md

     git clone https://github.com/eclctc/weather-dashboard-brett.git
 2. Navigate to the project directory: cd weather-dashboard-brett
-3. Run pip install requirements.txt **Note:** if you're using a Mac, you may have issues with Tkinter.
-If you do run into issues, try downloading [Anaconda](https://www.anaconda.com/download), installing it globally and then selecting Conda as your python interpreter.
+3. Run pip install requirements.txt **Note:** if you're using a Mac and a virtual environment in VS Code, you may have issues with Tkinter.
+If you do run into issues, try downloading [Anaconda](https://www.anaconda.com/download), installing it globally and then selecting Conda as your python interpreter in VS Code.
 4. Enter your OpenWeatherMap API key into the .env file and save
 5. Enter your Google Pollen API key into the .env file and save
 6. Run the program: